Letter G Guide

 Quick FAQ

-How do I stop graffiti letter G from turning into O?
+How do I keep graffiti G from closing up?

 Navigation